c4software/pi-rtmp-streaming/README.md

-# Live Youtube (or other RTMP server) Streaming with the Raspberry Pi Zero W
+# Stream with to Youtube (or any RTMP server) with the Raspberry Pi Zero and Zero W

 ## Install Docker